nrfconnect/sdk-nrf/samples/cellular/modem_trace_flash/README.rst

 Requirements
 ************

-The sample supports the following development kit, version 0.14.0 or higher:
+The sample supports the following development kits:

 .. table-from-sample-yaml::

+For the nRF9160 DK, version 0.14.0 or higher is supported by the sample.

 .. include:: /includes/tfm.txt